Title: Love Potions and Other Calamities

 Having read The Things We Learn When We’re Dead and The Space Between Time, I was eager to dive into another of Laidlaw’s masterpieces.
 I adore his storytelling!
 All his books are special.
 He writes stories that are relatable.

 Love Potions and other Calamities is different from the books mentioned above.
-Dark humour with a bit of mystery makes this book a refreshing read.
+Dark humor with a bit of mystery makes this book a refreshing read.
 I like to experiment with genres.
 Once in a while, it feels nice to try something that is out of my comfort zone.

 Rosie creates quite a fuss about her turning forty.
 Uff!
 She’s being a pain-in-the-backside – Jack, tell me you love me; Jack, why are you wearing geriatric slippers; Jack this, Jack that! *rolls eyes*